nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### `help`

-Show a message explaining how to access the help page.
+Function: Show a message explaining how to access the help page.

 ![help message](images/helpMessage.png)